 YZ450FX

 The ultimate 450 enduro bike is the YZ450FX.
-If you want a dirt bike for track and trail riding, this is it.
-The power is very similar to the YZ450F MX bike, but the suspension is just soft enough for some fun trail riding.
+If you want a 450 dirt bike for track and trail riding, this is it.
+The power is similar to the YZ450F MX bike but it’s noticeably smoother to give you better tration and control riding off-road.

 Looking for a street-legal dirt bike to ride on the road and on the trails?
 A dual-sport bike is the right bike for you, and Yamaha has these two options for lightweight dual sport bikes: